 - A good Equine Recruitment Agency like The Grooms List by Caroline Carter Recruitment will be on-hand to discuss and advise on this process.

 - Pre-employment checks are imperative before making a formal offer of employment.
 If you are employing a school leaver, where appropriate, you might accept references from riding instructors, their livery yard or college.

 - It’s a good idea for employers to make a job offer in writing and ask for a response in writing to prevent complications or possible disputes further down the line.

 6. Issue a Written Statement of Employment Particulars (an “Employment Contract”)

 Because an Apprentice is an official employment status you must issue your Apprentice Groom with a Written Statement of Employment Particulars (an employment contract).

-- The Written Statement of Employment Particulars (often just referred to as a “Written Statement”) must be issued to your Apprentice Groom no later than 2 months after offically starting work with you.
+- The Written Statement of Employment Particulars (often just referred to as a “Written Statement”) comprises of at least two parts: the Principle Statement, which must be issued no later than the first day of employment, and the Wider Written Statement which can be issued at any point within two months of the Apprentice Groom starting work with you.

 - The Written Statement can be a single document or a group of documents, which may include:

 - The Written Statement must include the Principle Statement (the “employment contract”), which is issued no later than the Apprentice’s first day of employment with you.